“It works perfectly because golf is a sport that you have the option to equilibrate with your handicap, with your golf handicap.”

 In this interview with EDGAGOLF TV, golfer Sebas Lorente tells us how he transitioned to play golf again after his accident.
 One of the most popular players on the EDGA tour, Sebas reveals that his motivation was to play golf with his son and tells us that the community he had at the golf club where he was a member, really helped him to re-socialise.
 His advice for those who do not play is to give the game a try.

 “Hi, my name is Sebas Lorente.
 I come from Spain.
 My golf club is beautiful Terramar in Sitges, Barcelona.
 My golf handicap is 22.8 and my impairment is that I am paraplegic.”

 How did you start to play golf?

-“Well, I started to play golf when I was seven in my home club and I had the accident when I was 20, and I restarted to play golf from a wheel chair 23 years later when I discovered the Paragolfer, I discovered this machine to play golf and I was pushing to do it because I wanted to play with my son.
-Then I looked over the Internet; I found this wheel chair, I got one and started to play golf again.”
+“Well, I started to play golf when I was seven in my home club and I had the accident when I was 20, and I restarted to play golf from a wheelchair 23 years later when I discovered the Paragolfer, I discovered this machine to play golf and I was pushing to do it because I wanted to play with my son.
+Then I looked all over the internet; I found this wheelchair, I got one and started to play golf again.”